October 2008 Archives

 Scientists warn that the beach strandings may indicate an even larger problem -- not all animals may be washed ashore, many more may be dying and lost at the sea.
 In a review of research on whale injuries, causes, and mitigation by Marine Pollution Bulletin.
 8, the authors write: "...the greatest user of military sonars in the world, the US Navy, appears to be in denial about the situation."
 While the US has taken significant action to weaken cetacean protection in national and international waters, especially with regard to sonar, the Navy continues to boast about its commitment to being "good stewards of the environment".

-The Supreme Court will issue a decision later this session.
+The Supreme Court will issue its decision later this session.

 ---------------------------------